mattmink/bsValidate/README.md

     field: "fieldName",
     helpText: "Use the [name] attribute of the field we're checking against.",
     alert: "This compares the literal string values of the two fields.
 So '0.1' and '.10' do not match and will not validate."
   }
+  // Use a custom validation function to evaluate a field value.
+  custom: {
+    fn: function(inputElem){
+      return inputElem.val() !== 'desired value';
+    },
+    helpText: "The input element (jQuery object) is passed into the function."
+    alert: "This can be used for more complex scenarios than the standard options can accommodate.
+The function needs to return a Boolean value.
+An expression that evaluates to TRUE will trigger the validation.", }
 }
 ```